-Rumer Willis Stuns In Sheer Lingerie After Being ‘Extremely Nervous’ To Pose In Her Underwear
+Rumer Willis Stuns In Sheer Lingerie After Being 'Extremely Nervous' To Pose In Her Underwear

 The upload attracted close to 1,200 comments and 44,300-plus likes.

-Rumer posted it shortly after she shared another series of photos of herself rocking different looks from the brand in bed.
-She wowed in a bright yellow lingerie set while playing with her dog as well as an all-black two-piece while she lay on a furry rug.
+Rumer posted it shortly after she shared another series of photos of herself rocking different looks from the brand while in bed.
+She wowed in a bright yellow lingerie set while playing with her dog, as well as an all-black two-piece while she lay on a furry rug.